-Please contact our office as soon as possible to see if we can assist with any H-1B Fiscal Year 2022 Petitions.
-For more information regarding the Fiscal Year 2022 H-1B Cap, please reach out to one of our Immigration Co-Chairs, Manuela M. Morais or Jeffrey M. Zimskind at firstname.lastname@example.org.
+Please contact our office as soon as possible to see if we can assist with any H-1B Fiscal Year 2023 Petitions.
+For more information regarding the Fiscal Year 2023 H-1B Cap, please reach out to one of our Immigration Co-Chairs, Manuela M. Morais at email@example.com, or Jeffrey M. Zimskind at firstname.lastname@example.org.

 This News Alert has been prepared for informational purposes only and should not be construed as, and does not constitute, legal advice on any specific matter.
 For more information, please see the disclaimer.